egle-git/shears/ntuple_production/README.md

 This command is used to set up work space on AFS and EOS for SMP Shears ntuple production.
 Online help can be obtained by running `new-era --help`.

-Production of Baobab ntuples
+Production of Bonzai ntuples
 ============================

-Baobab ntuple can be produced using the [Pruner](https://gitlab.cern.ch/shears/shears/tree/master/Bonzais/Pruner) utility.
+Bonzai ntuple can be produced using the [Pruner](https://gitlab.cern.ch/shears/shears/tree/master/Bonzais/Pruner) utility.
 The grow_bonzai tool can be used for massing production using the GRID infractuction.
 The grow_bonzai tool is less advanced that the grow_baobab ones.
 Both tools will be eventually merged.

 Usage:
 -----